Angela Rosenthal

-Angela H. Rosenthal (12 September 1963-11 November 2010) was an art historian at Dartmouth College and an expert on the art of Angelica Kauffman.
+Angela H. Rosenthal (12 September 1963–11 November 2010) was an art historian at Dartmouth College and an expert on the art of Angelica Kauffman.
 Her masterwork was Angelica Kauffman: Art and sensibility, published by Yale University Press in 2006 which won the Historians of British Art Book Award in the pre-1800 category in 2007.

 Early life and family

 Angela Rosenthal was born in Trier, Germany, to Peter and Anne Rosenthal.
 She had a sister, Felicia Rosenthal, who also became a professor.
-Rosenthal attended the University of Trier.
+Previously she had studied at University College Ldonon, the Courtauld Institute, and Westfield College.
+Rosenthal attended the University of Trier, receiving a Ph.D in 1994.
 She married Adrian Randolph, also an art historian and professor at Dartmouth College.

 Career

 Rosenthal taught at the Staatsgalerie Saarbrucken and at Northwestern University before joining Dartmouth College in 1997 where she was an associate professor of art history.
 She edited a book of essays on William Hogarth and was an expert on the Austrian painter Angelica Kauffman about whom she produced several books, including her authoritative Angelica Kauffman: Art and sensibility that was published by Yale University Press in association with the Paul Mellon Centre for Studies in British Art in 2006.
 In 2007, that book won the Historians of British Art Book Award in the pre-1800 category.

 Rosenthal also had an interest in the visual depiction of race and humour.
 In 2013, a book that Rosenthal had been editing at the time of her death with Agnes Lugo-Ortiz on slave portraits in the Atlantic world was published, and in 2015, an edited work on humour in the visual arts was completed by her husband Adrian Randolph and published by the Dartmouth College Press.